Reviewed by Thomas B.

 In closing I suppose I really should mention something that I didn’t like about John’s book — it’s a stretch, but while John rightly salutes Clarence Snyder in liberating AA in Akron from the Oxford Group, further suggesting that perhaps he is a more appropriate founder of AA than Bill W. and Dr. Bob, he nevertheless fails to mention that in the same biography he cites, How It Worked by Mitchell K., Clarence also became by the end of his life the prototype for today’s rabid followers of evangelical, pietistic Back-to-Basics AA, replicating early Oxford Group ideology in Akron.
 These are folks who are so woefully misinformed to ardently believe and proselytize throughout contemporary AA that the only way for “real alcoholics” to become cured, i.e., permanently “recovered”, is for them to surrender on their knees in prayer to and guidance from Jesus Christ, their Lord and Savior.

 I didn’t need this egregious myth in my first year of recovery — I need it considerably less so in my 42nd year of continuous recovery.

 Nevertheless, I am incredibly grateful that throughout my recovery I continue to find in AA like-minded individuals, such as John.
 I am also grateful we can gather here on AA Agnostica to share our experience, strength and hope, thereby continuing to experience the 24-hour gift of a “daily” reprieve from alcohol addiction.

-A Freethinker in Alcoholics Anonymous is available at Amazon, but it won’t ship until June 1, which is the official release date.
+A Freethinker in Alcoholics Anonymous is available at Amazon.
 For those in the Boston area, it is sold by Calamus Books.
 It can also be ordered directly from Pagan Press for list price with free shipping and handling (in the U.S. – at cost outside the U.S.).
-Contact email@example.com for further details.
+Contact firstname.lastname@example.org for further details.